mozilla/policy-templates/README.md

 ```
 ### PictureInPicture

-Enable or disable Picture-in-Picture as well as lock it.
+Enable or disable Picture-in-Picture as well as prevent the user from enabling or disabling it (Locked).

 **Compatibility:** Firefox 78, Firefox ESR 78\
 **CCK2 Equivalent:** N/A\